asimsinan/LLM-Research/Readme.md

-A curated list of papers on Large Language Models by year.
-I'll try to update the list if new papers are published.
-Let me know if I am missing important papers or there are errors.

 ## 2017 (1 paper)

 1. [Attention Is All You Need](http://arxiv.org/abs/1706.03762v7), Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, 12-06-2017
      ### Categories
      Computation and Language, Machine Learning
     ### Abstract
     The dominant sequence transduction models are based on complex recurrent or convolutional neural networks in an encoder-decoder configuration.
 The best performing models also connect the encoder and decoder through an attention mechanism.
 We propose a new simple network architecture, the Transformer, based